lirbank/google-calendar-url/README.md

 Generate shareable URLs for adding Google Calendar events

-Try it in a [Code Sandbox](https://codesandbox.io/s/blissful-water-fbvyr)
+Try it in a [CodeSandbox](https://codesandbox.io/s/google-calendar-url-fbvyr).